-In this blog series staff members, students and affiliated researchers of the Centre for Frugal Innovation in Africa (CFIA) reflect on the role of frugality and frugal innovation in times of Corona in different parts of the world.
-This blog is written by Elsie Onsongo, CFIA Kenya Hub Manager.
+In this blog series staff members, students and affiliated researchers of the International Centre for Frugal Innovation (ICFI) reflect on the role of frugality and frugal innovation in times of Corona in different parts of the world.
+This blog is written by Elsie Onsongo, ICFI Kenya Hub Manager.

 Frugal Innovation during the COVID-19 crisis: Examples from East Africa